IBM/cloud-native-starter/workshop/02-container.md

 > Now we will use the bash scripts to build and deploy the container to Kubernetes on IBM Cloud.

-1. Invoke following bash scripts to build and deploy the microservices to Kubernetes:
+1. Invoke the following bash scripts to build and deploy the microservices to Kubernetes:

     **The scripts do automate following tasks:**